Waiting for the End

 "Waiting for the End" is a song by American rock band Linkin Park, released on October 1, 2010.
 It is the second single and eighth track from their fourth studio album, A Thousand Suns, which was released on September 14, 2010.
-A music video for the single, directed by Joe Hahn, was released on October 8, 2010 on MTV.
+A music video for the single, directed by Joe Hahn, was released on October 8, 2010, on MTV.

 It received mostly positive reviews from critics and reached number 42 on the US Billboard Hot 100.

 "Waiting for the End", along with five other songs from A Thousand Suns, is featured in the "Linkin Park Track Pack" as downloadable content for the rhythm video game Guitar Hero: Warriors of Rock.
 The track pack was released on October 19, 2010.
 It was also released as one of six Linkin Park songs released in a pack for Rock Band 3 on January 11, 2011, though it was the only track from A Thousand Suns to be included in that pack.

 Background

 "Waiting for the End" was announced as the album's second single at the time of the album's release.

 The track features minimal distorted guitar and differs from many previous Linkin Park singles.
 The song features reggae-style verses by Mike Shinoda followed by both chorus and verses sung by Chester Bennington.
 The breakdown of the song uses remixed portions of Bennington's vocals.

-This song was featured in CSI on CBS on October 14, 2010.
+This song was featured in the 11th season of CSI: Crime Scene Investigation on CBS on October 14, 2010.

 Music video

 The official music video is directed by Joe Hahn.
 The video was filmed in September 2010, before the release of A Thousand Suns and was released to MTV on Friday October 8, 2010.

 The video features the entire band performing the song in darkness along with heavily experimental digital effects and distortion applied to them.
 The video also carries the themes of the artwork for their album, A Thousand Suns, with many shots of abstract artworks featuring animals and digital-themed media.

-As of December 2022, the music video for "Waiting for the End" has over 220 million views on YouTube.

 Joe Hahn wrote a blog post describing the music video:

 In celebration of the band's North American tour, an alternate live video of the song premiered in the band's official site and YouTube channel.
-It was filmed by numerous fans on January 26, 2011 at the United Center in Chicago, and January 28 at the Xcel Energy Center in St. Paul.
+It was filmed by numerous fans on January 26, 2011, at the United Center in Chicago, and January 28 at the Xcel Energy Center in St. Paul.
 The version played in the video is the actual live performance of the song.

-The video was placed at #28 of the year by VH1's Top 40 Videos of the Year.
+The video was placed at No. 28 of the year by VH1's Top 40 Videos of the Year.